 However, Medicare will only cover up to 20 sessions across a 12-month period, based on available research about the lasting effects of acupuncture treatments.

-For the program to cover acupuncture, the practitioner must be a doctor.
-Alternatively, a physician’s assistant, nurse practitioner, or healthcare professional can administer this treatment, as long as they have master’s or doctorate level training in acupuncture and a state license to practice acupuncture.
+For Medicare to cover acupuncture, it must be administered by a practitioner who is both a medical doctor and licensed in acupuncture.
+Alternatively, a physician’s assistant, nurse practitioner, or healthcare professional can administer this treatment, as long as they also have master’s or doctorate level training in acupuncture and a state license to practice acupuncture.

 According to a press release announcing the decision to expand coverage for this technique, the CMS reviewed several studies that supported using acupuncture in treating lower back pain.